AlessioPani/golang-exercises/7_Basic_Web_Application/README.md

 ### Rendering optimization

-There are 2 two ways to optimize the template rendering task, instead of always load the page from disk on every request.
+There are 2 two ways to optimize the template rendering task, instead of always load the page from disk on every request, I could have some kind of data structure as cache.
+This cache can be filled in a manual or an automatic way.

-#### Data structure
+#### Manual

-Instead of reading from the disk every single time I could have some kind of data structure I can store a parsed template into and then I'll check to see if the template exists in that data structure: if it does, I'll use it - if it doesn't, I'll read it from disk, parse it and then store the resulting template in that data structure.
+Instead of reading from the disk every single time I could have some kind of data structure.
+I can store a parsed template into and then I'll check to see if the template exists in that data structure: if it does, I'll use it - if it doesn't, I'll read it from disk, parse it and then store the resulting template in that data structure.

 The best data structure to use in this case is a map.